vives-project-xp/MusicLightTiles/docs/mqtt.md

 PM/MLT/96DR72P425G4/self/command/light/
 ```

-#### Project Manager
+#### Project Master

-This project is managed by [Project Manager](https://github.com/vives-project-xp/ProjectMaster)
+This project is managed by [Project Master](https://github.com/vives-project-xp/ProjectMaster)

-Project Manager only sends commands to the devices, it does not receive any data from the devices.
+Project Master only sends commands to the devices, it does not receive any data from the devices.

-Project Manager uses the following topics:
+Project Master uses the following topics:

 ```text
 PM/MLT/96DR72P425G4/command/